deibfps/deibfps/README.md

 ###

-<h5 align="left">I'm a fifth semester IT Student at BUAP (Benemérita Universidad Autónoma de Puebla) and I'm from Mexico 🇲🇽.
-I truly love music 🎧 and esports.<br><br>{ } I've been creating bugs since August 2023.<br>📚 Currently I'm a junior so I learn as much as I can.<br>🎯 Goals: Become a Software Engineer.</h5>
+<p align="left">I'm a fifth semester IT Student at BUAP (Benemérita Universidad Autónoma de Puebla) and I'm from Mexico 🇲🇽.
+I truly love music 🎧 and esports.<br><br>{ } I've been creating bugs since August 2023.<br>📚 Currently I'm a junior so I learn as much as I can.<br>🎯 Goals: Become a Software Engineer.</p>

 ###